Staines Town F.C.: Cup history

 The club have reached the FA Cup first round proper on six occasions, in 1879, 1880, 1984 (losing 2–0 at a Neil Warnock-managed Burton Albion), 2007, 2009 and 2015.
-In 2007 Staines were drawn away against League Two outfit Stockport County.
+In 2007 Staines were drawn away against League Two Stockport County.
 A crowd of 3,460 saw Staines go behind to a Matty McNeil header but a 76th-minute equaliser from Charles-Smith earned a replay.
 It was announced on 12 November that the replay would be shown on Sky Sports, resulting in a £75,000 windfall for each club.
 Staines Town completed the improbable upset as they won the match in penalty kicks (4–3, two magnificent saves by Swans goalkeeper Shaun Allaway, the winning penalty scored by Dave Sargent) after drawing 1–1 in extra time, after having taken the lead in the eighth minute with an Adrian Toppin goal.
 In the next round they faced Peterborough United at home, and were beaten 5–0.
 Sir Alex Ferguson (father of Peterborough manager Darren) and Sir Trevor Brooking were among the guests of Staines Town FC on the day.

-On 7 November 2009 they beat League Two Shrewsbury Town 0–1 at the Prostar Stadium, Shrewsbury in the 1st Round proper of the F.A.
+On 7 November 2009 they beat League Two Shrewsbury Town 0–1 at the Prostar Stadium, Shrewsbury in the 1st round proper of the F.A.
 Cup to reach the second round of the competition.
-The Second Round draw saw Staines Town drawn at home to the winners of the following evening's First Round game of Millwall vs AFC Wimbledon, which Millwall won 4–1.
+The second round draw saw Staines Town drawn at home to the winners of the following evening's first-round game of Millwall vs AFC Wimbledon, which Millwall won 4–1.